adamcobabe/mrv/doc/source/develop.rst

 Building Docs
 =============
-Currently, building of the docs is only supported on linux and on OSX provided that sphinx and epydoc have been installed properly.
+Currently, building of the full documentation is only supported on linux and on OSX provided that sphinx and epydoc have been installed in your python 2.5 interpreter.
+The preference for python 2.5 is currently hard-coded into the ``mrv/docs/sphinx_build`` script, but there is no reason why it wouldn't work in other python versions if the prerequisites are met.

 If that is the case, the following line will build the docs you are currently reading, in the version you have checked out locally::